chexxor/purescript-documentation-discussion/02-Context-or-Narrative/State-of-PureScript-Documentation-2019.md

     - It states who the intended audience is
     - For those who aren't the intended audience, it refers to other material that better suits them
 - [Accuracy]
+    - Prioritize working code examples over other mediums
     - It explains which version of the code it documents
         - If it's not the most recent version, it provides:
             - A brief idea of where it is outdated
             - Guidelines for how to understand the outdated explanation in light of new changes
     - It includes the date it was published and last updated
     - It indicates whether it will be updated in the future or has been abandoned and no future updates will occur.
-- [Medium]
-    - Prioritize working code examples over other mediums

 A few different audiences
 - shared (things we should explain, no matter who reads this)